 "Solar will be the single largest source of electricity in this generation" Elon Musk

 Let's start by saying that every hour the sun beams onto the earth more than enough energy to satisfy global energy needs for an entire year.
 Solar energy is the technology used to harness the sun's energy and make it useable.
 Today, the technology produces less than one tenth of one percent of global energy demand, but despite the drawbacks, solar energy use has surged at about 20% a year for the past 15 years.
 However, many companies especially startups are capitalizing on the abiding abundance of the planets sun.
-Emerging software is making solar power one of California's fastest-growing industries, employing over 55,000 people.
-That's more than Google, Facebook, Twitter, and Apple combined.
+Emerging software is making solar power one of California's fastest-growing industries, employing over 100,000 people.
 In the USA, the solar power industry now employs more people than the coal industry and it's expected to become a trillion dollar industry in the years to come with people powering their lives with sunshine, instead of with coal or nuclear energy.

 Today, millions of people are getting swindled into believing all the hype surrounding the solar industries push to convert as many homeowners as possible to their so-called solar gimmicks.
 All the while, countless solar companies including investors and corporate executives line their pockets with taxpayer dollars.
 Well, I hate to burst everyones bubble, but we have been informing people for years that one of the only forms of solar and wind energy that actually makes sense without all the funny mumbo jumbo are clotheslines.
 There are lots of reasons for this unfortunate situation, but don't take our word for it, listen to what many others have been warning consumers about for years.
 Don't get us wrong, we love solar, but when the reason for going solar is to be more sustainable and green and the act of doing so severely lacks those reasons, well it really defeats the purpose right?
 Here are 5 things to consider before going solar: